Bandwidth

 HTML

-(HyperText Markup Language) A programming language which forms the basis of what you see on the web.
+(HyperText Markup Language) A programming language that forms the basis of everything you see on the web.

 Favicon

-The image that appears beside the website address in the address bar or beside the website name if it's bookmarked/in your Favourites.
+The image that appears beside the website address in the address bar or beside the website name in your bookmarks.

 Javascript